 The Kyrgyzstan case study is one of four country case studies in the first phase of the Stockholm International Peace Research Institute-World Food Programme Knowledge Partnership.
 For each case study, a joint team of staff from SIPRI and WFP conducted in-country research for approximately two weeks to identify the possible contributions to improving the prospects for peace that result from WFP programming.
 The methodology for this analysis involved a literature review of the country context and of WFP and other programming; key informant interviews with WFP country office staff, beneficiaries and local experts; focus group discussions with beneficiaries; and consultations with partners and experts in the country.
 Each country visit culminated in a presentation of the findings and a discussion with the managers of the country office on possible ways forward.
 This included a discussion on the contemporary political, social and technical challenges of incorporating a conflict lens, conflict sensitivity and peacebuilding work into WFP programming.
 The country report was then written up in consultation with the country office, incorporating clarifications and additional evidence as these became available.
 As a result, this analysis is not independent of context.
-The findings of all four country case studies informed the Preliminary Report on Phase 1 of the partnership, which was published in June 2019.
+The findings of all four country case studies informed the World Food Programme's Contribution to Improving the Prospects for Peace, the preliminary report on phase 1 of the partnership, which was published in June 2019.